 Get a more in-depth look at the various confinement rules here.

-What is a confinement nanny?
+What is a Confinement Nanny?

-A confinement nanny, also known as confinement lady, maternity nurse or “pui yuet” (cantonese for night nurse) is a woman experienced in the skill of post delivery care and newborn babies.
+A confinement nanny, also known as confinement lady, maternity nurse or “pui yuet” (Cantonese for night nurse) is a woman experienced in the skill of post delivery care and newborn babies.
 Usually employed throughout the entire month, she may live with you or work during the day or night to complete a number of confinement nanny duties.

-- Cook nourishing meals and herbal remedies
+- Provide nourishing meals and herbal remedies

 - Instill a feeding and napping routine for the baby